Green (upper body) Journey

 Exhale - Movement, stretch and return phases.

-Relax the body muscles in that position and inhale.
+Relax the muscles in that position and start gearing the body for the next repetition.